-The Free and Porous Media Flow interface is used over at least two different domains, a free channel and a porous medium.
+The Free and Porous Media Flow, Brinkman and the Free and Porous Media Flow, Darcy interfaces are used over at least two different domains, a free channel and a porous medium.
 The physics interface adds functionality that allows the equations to be optimized according to the flow properties of the relevant domain.
 For example, you can select the Stokes-Brinkman flow feature to reduce the equations' dependence on inertial effects in the porous domain, or just the Stokes' flow feature to reduce the equations' dependence on inertial effects in the free channel.